espocrm/documentation/docs/administration/file-storage.md

 Credentials can be omitted, then they will be read from the environment.

+It's possible to use non-AWS S3 endpoints with the `endpoint` parameter (as of v8.1).
+Then for some providers you also need to add the parameter `pathStyleEndpoint` set to *true* to use path styled endpoints.

 ## Moving existing attachments

 After setting up a file storage, all existing attachments will still be stored locally in `data/upload` directory.
 You can move them manually to the storage and then execute the following SQL query: